 Acting in a professional and honest manner will develop rapport with the union and will lead to less problematic situations.
-Be willing to see both sides to an argument, and don’t strictly see the union as “enemy.”
+Be willing to see both sides to an argument, and don’t strictly see the union as an “enemy.”
 Once a union is officially established, it is very hard if not impossible to get rid of, so you might as well work in conjunction the best you can.

-Extra Tips for Working Effectively With Unions
+Tips for Working Effectively With Labor Unions

 It is in the best financial interest of a company to avoid unionization of the employees.
 It’s important to note that unions stem from employees’ feelings of unfair treatment, so if you can avoid these feelings, you can avoid a union.

 As an HR rep, you may eventually accept a job offer from a company or industry that already has an established union.
 If so, this section does not apply to you.